 NIAS - one of the institutes of the Royal Netherlands Academy of Arts and Sciences (KNAW) – has made it its mission to provide a physical and intellectual space for advanced research in the humanities and social sciences that is driven by curiosity and cross-discipline collaboration.
 NIAS is committed to supporting independent research and knowledge exchange in a setting that is both collaborative and multi-disciplinary – breaking down cross-discipline barriers and facilitating innovative advances in the process.

-NIAS’ goal is to enable independent curiosity-driven advanced research in the humanities and social sciences as well as bridge the gap between the research practices of the humanities, social sciences, natural sciences and life sciences.
+NIAS’ goal is to enable independent curiosity-driven advanced research in the humanities and social sciences.
+Moreover, NIAS aims to bridge the gap between the research practices of the humanities and social sciences on the one hand and the natural sciences and life sciences on the other hand.
 In addition, the academic community is enriched by the presence of writers, journalists and artists producing a serendipitous and collaborative work environment, which unlocks imagination and curiosity.

 How we achieve our goals